top of page

 Sorting the men from the boys at circuit Spa-Francorchamps

-Button exits La Source hairpin and upshifts through the gears.
+At the top of the hill, Button exits La Source hairpin, and upshifts through the gears.
 In sixth gear his speed tops 190 mph.
 Immediately ahead, Eau Rouge opens before him.
 He feels a tremendous urge to lift fully off the gas.
 He doesn’t.
 He lifts but slightly—15 percent according to the onboard telemetry--a five percent drop in power.
-It’s here where the downhill approach bottoms out and becomes the steep uphill climb that Jensen’s chin is forced down into his chest and his body is compressed 6Gs vertically.
-With the chassis scrunched down and suddenly feeling very heavy, he’s back on full power using every inch of the left-side curb in order to have a straight run up the hill now suddenly before him.
+It’s here, where the downhill approach bottoms out and begins the steep uphill climb, that Jensen’s chin jams down into his chest, and his body is compressed 6Gs vertically.
+With the chassis scrunched down and suddenly feeling very heavy, he’s back on full power again, using every inch of the left-side curb, in order to have a straight shot up the hill that is now suddenly before him.

 “Once you’re through the left-hander, you’re lining up to turn right,” says Button.
-He avoids the curb on the right because it has a rumble strip that will upset his car’s balance.
-He hits the apex and feels his body now being pulled laterally 5Gs.
+He avoids the curb on the right because it has a rumble strip that will upset his car’s delicate balance.
+He hits the apex, and feels his body now being pulled laterally 5Gs.

-Exiting, and now pointed upward, he sees nothing but blue sky.
+Exiting, and now pointing upward, he sees nothing but blue sky.
 Cresting the rise his car feels feathery light and very twitchy.
-He cannot see the entry into the approach left turn so he aims for the curb snaking to the left.
-In a blink of the eye he is through, his speed climbing past 175 mph and back to 190 mph.
+He cannot see the entry into the approaching left turn, so he aims for the curb snaking to his left.
+In the blink of an eye he's through, his speed climbing past 175 mph and back up to 190 mph.
+It's here, where he exhales, and begins breathing again, his heart racing at 200 beats per minute.

 “There must be more to tell (about Eau Rouge),” says Button, “but I can’t remember.
 It’s too fast.
 It’s something else.”

-In a world of flat artificial go-kart tracks, it’s a true road course, a throwback to the days when Grand Prix cars competed on public roads.
-Seven-time world champion Michael Schumacher relishes racing at Spa.
-“It’s one of the few tracks to have been extensively modified over the years without losing its challenging character,” says Schumacher.
+In a world of flat artificial F1 tracks, it’s a true road course, a throwback to the days when Grand Prix cars competed on public roads.
+Seven-time world champion, and now retired, Michael Schumacher relishes having raced at Spa.
+“It’s one of the few tracks to have been extensively modified over the years, without losing its challenging character,” says Schumacher.
 “No matter how many times you drive it, you always get that tingle.”
 Alain Prost puts it another way: “Spa sorts the men from the boys.”

 From that moment on, Stewart waged a one-man war to radically improve driver safety.
 At a minimum these were needed, said Stewart: onboard fire extinguishers activated by high temperature or impact; foam-filled fuel bladders to prevent fuel surge and leakage from impact; dump valves that closed fuel lines should a car flip over; a well-braced rollbar that actually cleared the driver’s helmet; safety harnesses and flameproof coveralls; and at every racing venue a fully-equipped mobile first-aid station and operating theater.
 By 1969, these were all mandatory, but for Stewart they didn’t go far enough.
 “I want Spa stopped,” he said.
 “Even if guardrails were put up all the way around the circuit, the track would still be dangerous because of the high speeds we achieve on it.
 It only takes a puff of wind to put one’s car off course, and at that speed it’s like a missile hurtling straight into the crowd.”

-Racing continued at Spa-Francorchamps in the 1970s, notably the 1000-Kilometer for sports cars and the 24-Hour endurance for touring cars.
+Racing continued at Spa-Francorchamps in the 1970s, notably the 1000-Kilometer for sports cars, and the 24-Hour endurance for touring cars.
 By then most of the circuit’s 8.76-miles was enclosed with Armco barriers, but as Stewart pointed out it still wasn’t safe.
-In 1973, three drivers were killed in the 24-Hour touring car event.
+In 1973, three drivers perished in the 24-Hour touring car event.
 The end was near.
 In 1975, the last sports car race was run.

 That might have been the end for Spa-Francorchamps had it not been for the tireless effort to save it by Jacky Ickx and l’Intercommunale du Circuit (the circuit’s governing body).
 Ickx had been the one Grand Prix driver not to side with Stewart and quit the GPDA in protest when it boycotted the 1971 race.
-It seemed ironic therefore that he would be the one to save Spa by changing it to make it safer.
-Being a Belgian and a respected public figure, he was probably the only person who could bring it off.
+It seemed ironic therefore that he should be the one to save Spa, by changing it to make it safer.
+Being a Belgian and a respected public figure, he was probably the only person who could pull it off.

 Ickx proposed shortening the circuit, thereby eliminating two of its most dangerous curves—Burnenville and the Masta Kink; modernizing and relocating the pits; constructing lockup garages; in short, making the necessary changes to return F1 racing to southeast Belgium.
 He lobbied both local and state government for funding.
 It must have been a first-class job of lobbying, because in 1977 grounding-breaking began.
 In 1979, the circuit reopened, shorter, safer, and definitely not boring.
 Cost: $15 million.